Baci-Ak/book-recommender/README.md

 colorFrom: indigo
 colorTo: purple
 sdk: gradio
-sdk_version: 4.29.0
+sdk_version: 5.35.0
-app_file: App.py
+app_file: app.py
 pinned: false
 ---

 # Book Recommender System — LLM-Powered Semantic Discovery

-A production-grade, **LLM-based book recommendation system** that uses deep language understanding, vector similarity, and emotional insight to deliver **deeply personalized and explainable** book suggestions.
+A **book recommendation system** that uses LLM, OpenAI Embeddings, and langchain to deliver **personalized and explainable** book recommendation to target users.

-Unlike traditional recommender systems that rely on ratings or collaborative filtering, this system leverages rich book metadata (e.g., descriptions), **OpenAI embeddings**, **LLM-powered classification**, and **emotion detection** to intelligently match, classify, and recommend books.
+Unlike traditional recommender systems that rely on ratings or collaborative filtering, this system leverages book metadata (descriptions), **OpenAI embeddings**, **LLM-powered classification**, and **emotion detection** to intelligently match, classify, and recommend books to target users.

 ---

+## Business Context and Problem

+With the ever-growing online content and the ubiquity of Internet-enabled devices, users are facing information overload.
+This overload leads to difficulties in making decisions on what content or products to consume or purchase.
+The project focuses on helping an online book selling company that has been experiencing declining sales due to the overwhelming choices and challenges customers face when selecting books to buy.

+The company's management recognizes the need for an intelligent recommendation engine to assist users in finding books aligned with their emotions, meaning, and interest.
+This engine will not only enhance sales by providing personalized recommendations but also improve customer satisfaction by simplifying the decision-making process.

+---
 ## Project Objective

-To build a fully explainable, **language-first book discovery engine** that:
+To build a fully explainable, **language book recommender engine** that:

 * Recommends books from **natural language queries** (e.g., *“Books about space exploration for children”*)
 * Embeds book descriptions into vector space using **OpenAI Embeddings**